 Dealing with motion sickness when traveling isn’t easy.
+Here are a few tips for dealing with motion sickness while traveling.
 Motion sickness can affect many young children because their brain and inner ear can sense motion, but their eyes and joints won’t.
 This imbalance results in nausea, dizziness, sweating, and sometimes, vomiting.
 We have two children that suffer from queasy stomachs and sometimes they start to feel ill when we least expect it.
 How do we prevent it?
 How can you prevent it?
 Well there isn’t a magic formula, but we have many suggestions that have worked for us over the years and hopefully they will work for you as well.

 Before You Travel